-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - · Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+• A full academic year refers to the period of time generally extending from September to June; usually

+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.

+Required fees include only charges that all full-time students must pay that are not included in tuition

+Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates
+First-Year Undergraduates

 PRIVATE INSTITUTIONS

-Tuition: \$32,614 \$32,614
+Tuition: \$33,918 \$33,918

 PUBLIC INSTITUTIONS

 Tuition: In-district NA NA

 Tuition: In-state (out-of-district): NA NA

 Tuition: Out-of-state: NA NA

 Tuition: Non-resident alien NA NA

 FOR ALL INSTITUTIONS

 Required Fees \$250 \$250

-Room and Board (on-campus): \$9,246 \$9,246
+Room and Board (on-campus): \$9,612 \$9,612

-Room Only (on-campus): \$5,294 \$5,294
+Room Only (on-campus): \$5,660 \$5,660

 Board Only (on-campus meal plan): \$3,952 \$3,952

-Comprehensive tuition and room and board fee (if your college canno provide separate tuition and room and board fees): NA NA Other: Minimu m Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

 NA

+No x

+Other:

+G

+Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
+12 18

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+NA

+Yes